goonzoid/vim-reprocessed/README.md

 which was in turn an extension of vim script [#2115](http://www.vim.org/scripts/script.php?script_id=2115).

+This is my first foray into the world of vim scripting.
+If you spot anything that's bad practice, or have any feedback at all, I'd love to hear from you!

 Please note that this plugin has currently only been tested on OS X.
 I would love to hear from you if you use this plugin (successfully or otherwise) on Windows or Linux.